suky637/lgf/README.md

 - glm

 Please note there is only linux back-ends at the moment, windows back-ends will be developped in later stages of development.
 Also, it is quite easy to setup windows back-end.

+Also please copy the shaders folder to your build folder to make it work.